Lakers' Davis back in hometown for All-Star Game - WHIZ News

 In his first seven seasons with New Orleans, just making the playoffs was a big question for Davis this time of year.
 Now it’s all about seeding and championship aspirations.

-While Davis is a matchup nightmare on offense, he might be even more valuable to Los Angeles on the defensive side of the ball.
+While Davis is a matchup nightmare on offense, the seven-time All-Star might be even more valuable to Los Angeles on the defensive side of the ball.
 After hiring coach Frank Vogel in May and acquiring Davis in a three-team trade in July, the Lakers are allowing 107.3 points per game on 44.6% shooting, bettering their defensive averages of 113.5 points and 45.2% shooting from the previous season.

 “We put (Davis) on point guards.
 We put him on centers.
 We put him on wings.
 And obviously he does a great job with his natural matchup at power forward,” Vogel said.
 “So he definitely allows us to do a lot more than an ordinary player at that position would do, and his ability to guard multiple positions alone makes him the Defensive Player of the Year in my book.”